Kilemonn/Cpp-SocketLibrary/README.md

 ### Building the Library and Running the Tests - Linux

-1. To build the library, firstly run cmake: `cmake . -B build` in the root directory of the repository (`CppSocketLibrary/`).
+1. To build the library, firstly run cmake: `cmake . -B build-linux` in the root directory of the repository (`CppSocketLibrary/`).
-2. Then move into the new `build` folder: `cd build`.
+2. Then move into the new `build-linux` folder: `cd build-linux`.
 3. Then you can run `make` to build the library.
-4. Then you can run `make check`.
+4. Then you can run `make check` to run the available tests.

 ### Building the Library and Running the Tests - Windows